SachinChhikara/SachinChhikara/README.md

 ## Sachin Chhikara
-I am undergrad student who is graduted from the University of Toronto with a major in Statsistics, minor in computer science and mathematics.
+Recently graduated from Uoft with a bachelor's degree in Computer Science and Statistics.
 <!--
 **SachinChhikara/SachinChhikara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.